LiftMaster 8355 vs. 8550 vs. 3800; The Good, the Bad and the Ugly

 Lighting

 Chamberlain was very thoughtful to include a lighting system in their garage door openers.
 LiftMasters come with 100W CFL lighting kits, but some models come with extra kits.
-The LiftMaster 8355 and LiftMaster 8550 come with two 100W CFL lighting bulbs while LigtMaster 8500 and 3800 have only one.
+The LiftMaster 8355 and LiftMaster 8550 come with two 100W CFL lighting bulbs while the 8500 and the RJO20 have only one.

 Accessories

 This is one area most customers go wrong, and I was also a victim once.
 Please make sure you are buying the head and all the necessary accessories.
 In short, you should know what accessories will come with your purchase.
 If there is a desired accessory missing, make sure to buy it.
-So, what accessories will your LiftMaster come with and what will you be required to purchase?
+So, what accessories will your door opener include and what will you be required to purchase?

 Warranty

 I’m sure you understand the essence of a warranty on any purchase.
 You don’t want to incur the repair or replacement costs that are associated with manufacturer’s defects.
-So, what type of warranty does Chamberlain LiftMaster offer with these three garage door openers?
+So, what type of warranty do Chamberlain and LiftMaster offer with these garage door openers?

 LiftMaster 8355 comes with Lifetime Warranty on the belt and motor and one year warranty on parts.
 The jackshaft models have a different warranty scheme; Lifetime Warranty on the engine and five years on parts.